In this blog series we’ve examined Five Myths of Apache Spark Optimization. But one final, bonus myth remains unaddressed:

 Capacity Optimizer has been deployed by some of the largest and most demanding enterprises in the world, including members of the Fortune 5, security-conscious global banks, and other top-tier companies that have come to trust and rely on Pepperdata.
 Hardened and battle tested in those environments for the last decade, Capacity Optimizer also provides deep application level observability as it optimizes cloud clusters continuously, autonomously, and in real time.

-The three anonymized but actual examples below demonstrate incredibly compelling and ongoing customer successes achieved with Capacity Optimizer.
-Remember—these are customers who already did all of the engineering necessary to optimize their systems and still achieved incredible savings once they implemented Capacity Optimizer.
+The examples below—one benchmark and four anonymized customers’ results—demonstrate incredibly compelling and ongoing successes achieved with Capacity Optimizer.
+Remember that these are customers who already did all of the engineering necessary to optimize their systems and still achieved incredible savings once they implemented Capacity Optimizer.

 Pepperdata Customers Enjoy Significant Daily and Yearly Cost Savings